arungudelli/angularjswiki/content/angular/angular-date-pipe-formatting-date-times-in-angular-with-examples/index.md

 In our angular projects, we will be displaying dates very frequently and each time we need to pass the format parameter.

-To avoid this We can create our own custome date pipe with the above format, use it across the application as shown below.
+To avoid this We can create our own custom date pipe with the above format, use it across the application as shown below.

 ```
 {{ todayDate | customDate }}